U.S. History Lesson Plans and Resources

 A lesson plan for grades 6-8.
 See also Voting Rights for Women: Pro- and Anti-Suffrage.

-A grade 3-4 mini-unit for celebrating Susan B. Anthony Day (February 15).
-Click here for a grade 4-5 lesson plan on Susan B. Anthony.
+A lesson plan from the Academy 4 Social Change.
 See also Susan B. Anthony Activist for a lesson plan from a middle-grade unit titled Women of the Industrial Era.

 1900 to 1940